METALS-Copper set for biggest weekly rise in 14 months as risk appetite improves

 CHINA PREMIUMS: Yangshan copper import premiums have risen to $76 a tonne, the highest since November, in part due to hopes of a value-added tax cut that have lifted near-dated Chinese copper futures.
 SMM-CUYP-CN

 TRADE: However, the World Trade Organization said global trade would fall this year by between 13% and 32%.
-German exports rose in February, but trade with China slowed sharply.
+German exports rose in February, but its trade with China slowed sharply.

 DEMAND: Analysts at ANZ said copper demand would fall nearly 3.5% to below 23 million tonnes this year and prices would average below $5,000 for the rest of 2020.